noahwagner04/Meridian59_Tools/roo2obj/README.md

 ```
 The texture directory path should be a folder that contains all the "grdXXXXX.bgf" BGF files, but upacked into pngs and json (use bgf2png for this).

-When finished, the program will output the OBJ and MTL files to the specified output directory.
+When finished, the program will output the OBJ, MTL, and JSON files to the specified output directory.
 ## Texture Directory
 The MTL file uses this directory to locate textures for mesh faces.
 A script is included to set it up automatically.
 From the scripts directory, run:
 ```